joshb/joshb.github.io/articles/simple_line_drawing/index.md

 ---
 layout: post
-title: "Tutorial - Introduction to Software-based Rendering: Simple Line Drawing"
+title: "Simple Line Drawing"
 date: 2009-01-03
 ---

-This tutorial starts off a series of articles on software-based graphics rendering by introducing a simple line drawing algorithm.
+This article presents a simple line drawing algorithm.
 It contains sample C++ code and is accompanied by a demo program with full source code that uses SDL for display.

 ## Rasterization